deurstijl/evil-engine/README.md

 setarch i386 ./config -m32
 ```

-Then use gcc -m32 to compile this evil-engine
+Then use gcc -m32 to compile this evil-engine for 32 bit Linux in the following commands:

 ## Create the engine